kzurawel/famicomparty/content/book/13-backgroundgraphics/index.md

 file provided to get your NES Lightbox environment set up quickly.
 Be sure to save your modified `.chr` file and to re-build all .asm files each time you make changes.

-Next time, we'll take a look at sprite animation and the debugging tools built into Nintaco.